-This nature snowflake craft is perfect for preschoolers and older kids!
+This nature snowflake craft for kids is perfect for preschoolers and older children!
 Kids will love weaving pieces of nature on the stick snowflake and the end result is beautiful each and every time.
 Head outside to collect some pieces of nature and get crafting!
 Don’t miss my secret trick for making this a kid-friendly craft.

 Winter is here, along with the cold air and snow.
-It’s the perfect time to make some beautiful winter crafts with your kids!
-This snowflake craft is easy to make and is the perfect decoration.
+It’s the perfect time to make some beautiful winter crafts!
+This snowflake craft for kids is easy to make and is the perfect decoration.
 They looks so pretty hung in a window, on a wall, or placed on a shelf.

 Don’t miss my secret trick for making this a kid-friendly craft!